-Instead of creating duplicate dashboards, you can use Metabase’s dashboard filters feature to create simple toggles to change a variable for all the cards on a dashboard.
+Instead of creating duplicate dashboards, you can use dashboard filters to create simple toggles to change a variable for cards on a dashboard.

-To add a filter to a dashboard, first enter dashboard editing mode, then click the Add a Filter button that appears in the top-right.
+To add a filter to a dashboard, first click the pencil icon to enter dashboard editing mode, then click the Add a Filter button that appears in the top-right.

-For our example, we’ll select a Time filter, and then select the Month and Year option.
+Let’s add a filter widget to our dashboard.
+We’ll select a Time filter, and then select the Month and Year option.

-Now we’ve entered a new mode where we’ll need to wire up each card on our dashboard to our new filter.
-If there’s a card on your dashboard that you don’t want to use with the filter, or that it doesn’t make sense to use with the filter, that’s okay — it’ll just fade out when you use the filter.
+Each card will feature a dropdown menu where you can select the column to filter.
+The sidebar on the right displays the settings for the current filter.
+If there’s a card on your dashboard that you don’t want to use with the filter, or that doesn’t make sense to use with the filter, that’s okay — the filter will only be applied to the cards you select.

 Date Ordered as well as a

-Date Delivered, we have to pick which of those fields to filter — do we want to see all the orders placed in January, or do we want to see all the orders delivered in January?
-So, for each card on our dashboard, we’ll pick a date field to connect to the filter.
-If one of your cards says there aren’t any valid fields, that just means that card doesn’t contain any fields that match the kind of filter you chose.
+Date Delivered column, we have to pick which of those columns to filter — do we want to see all the orders placed in January, or do we want to see all the orders delivered in January?
+So, for each card on our dashboard, we’ll pick a date column to connect to the filter.
+If one of your cards says there aren’t any valid columns, that just means that card doesn’t contain any columns that match the kind of filter you chose.

-Once you’ve added a filter to your dashboard, just click on it to select a value and activate the filter.
-To stop filtering, just click the blue X. To change the filter, click anywhere else on it.
+Once you’ve added a filter to your dashboard, just click on the filter to select a value and activate the filter.
+To stop filtering, just click the blue X.

-Picking selections for a filter with lots of options is easier than ever before.
-If the field you’re using for a filter has more than 100 unique values, you’ll now automatically see a search box with autocomplete suggestions.
+If the column you’re using for a filter has more than 100 unique values, you’ll now automatically see a search box with autocomplete suggestions:

-Fields with fewer than 100 distinct values will have display a list of all the options.
+Columns with fewer than 100 distinct values will list all options:

 In both cases, you can pick one or multiple selections for your filter.

-If Metabase somehow picked the wrong behavior for your field, admins can go to the Data Model section of the admin panel and click on the gear icon by the field in question to manually choose between a list, a search box, or just a plain input box.
+If Metabase somehow picked the wrong behavior for your field, admins can go to the Data Model section of the admin panel and click on the gear icon by the field in question to specify a list, search box, or plain input box.

 Here are a few tips to get the most out of dashboard filters: